 Most adult hats for men or women would be 31 – 40 rows using the 36-peg round loom.

 You can also use the 41- peg large round loom.
-Remember that the higher the number of rows the wider the hat even if you use the same loom.

 The 40 rows will give you more of a slightly slouchy look then the 32 rows.